Sermon – The Fifth Sunday of Lent 2021

 By V. Rev. Timothy Baclig

-One of the hymns in our Sunday Orthros (early morning) service highlights the witness and testimony of the penitent saints, like St. Mary of Egypt who we commemorate today: The Kingdom of God is not food and drink, but righteousness, spiritual striving and holiness… This hymn is taken from the words of St. Paul who said: “The Kingdom of God is not food and drink, but righteousness, joy and peace in the Holy Spirit.”
+One of the hymns in our Sunday Orthros (early morning) service highlights the witness and testimony of the penitent saints, like St. Mary of Egypt who we commemorate on the Fifth Sunday of Great Lent: The Kingdom of God is not food and drink, but righteousness, spiritual striving and holiness… This hymn is taken from the words of St. Paul who said: “The Kingdom of God is not food and drink, but righteousness, joy and peace in the Holy Spirit.”
 (Romans 14:7).
 Our Lord Jesus Christ also said, “Man does not live by bread alone, but needs every word that God speaks.”
 (Matthew 4:4).
 And from His Sermon on the Mount we hear, “Blessed are those who hunger and thirst for righteousness, for theirs in the Kingdom of Heaven.”
 (Matthew 5:6).
 Then, perhaps among the most frequently quoted verse are the words of Jesus: “Be concerned above everything else with the Kingdom of God and what He requires of you, and He will provide you with all these other things.”
 (Matthew 6:33).

 Christian virtues are spiritual qualities increase a person’s experience of heartfelt joy and inner peace.
 These eternal virtues are practiced with the mature understanding that our life does not consist in relishing temporal (earthly) things, fixating upon fleeting passions, or trusting our emotions.